voicebase/voicebase-docs/docs/how-to-guides/v2tov3.md

 * File type and length are no longer contained in the metadata object, permitting the entirety of the metadata object to contain user-created metadata.

 ## Changes to the Configuration File
-* Configuration is not wrapped in a ‘configuration’ object
+* Configuration is no longer wrapped in a ‘configuration’ object.
-* Metadata is not wrapped in a ‘metadata’ object in config - it is now form field in the POST body or its own resource: https://apis.voicebase.com/v3/media/{{mediaId}}/metadata
+* Metadata is not wrapped in a ‘metadata’ object in the config file - it is now form field in the POST body or its own resource: https://apis.voicebase.com/v3/media/{{mediaId}}/metadata

 *Note:* Posting media from a URL must specify ‘mediaURL’ instead of ‘media’ in the media POST.
 This allows better error validation.

-### Language
+### Languages
-Is now set under ‘speechModel’
+are now set under ‘speechModel’

 v3: